 The LF7 takes you through Holland following a network of very diverse rivers and canals.
-Cycling along the waterways is a picturesque way to enjoy the landscape and learn more about Dutch history.
+A great way to enjoy a variety of landscapes and learn more about Dutch history.

 The windmills and green painted houses of the Zaanse Schans.
 Photo © Holland-Cycling.com